Boy: Physical maturation

-Gender norms
+Group and gender norms

+Boys across various age groups are often part of social circles that establish their own unique norms.
+These norms serve as a benchmark for boys to assess their peers.
+The adherence to these group norms often holds more weight than the mere affiliation to the group.
+In fact, boys who do not conform to these norms are often evaluated lower than those who, despite being strangers, conform to the group’s norms.
+This phenomenon underscores the powerful influence of group norms in shaping attitudes and actions, and the social implications of conformity.

 Boys who defy gender norms may face a higher risk of abuse, and may experience more depression than gender-conforming peers, as well as social stigma from parents and peers.
-The gender policing towards them can increase the risk of alcoholism, anxiety, and depression in adulthood.
+The gender policing towards them can increase the risk of alcohol use, anxiety, and depression in adulthood.

 In some cultures, the birth of a male child (boy) is considered prosperous.

 Boys and child labor

-Boys perform the majority of child labor around the world compared to girls, 88 million are boys and 64 million are girls.
+Boys perform the majority of child labor around the world compared to girls; 88 million child laborers are boys and 64 million are girls.
 Boys are also the primary victims of hazardous child labor.
-They are mainly employed in agriculture, construction and mining sectors.
+They are mainly employed in the agriculture, construction and mining sectors.
 Boy workers also account for about 87 percent of those who died on the job between 2003 and 2016 in the US.

 Boys are given a basic reading, writing and mathematics skill and then forced to pursue their father's profession in order to alleviate financial burden of the family.
-This is one of the main reasons why boys are preferred over girl by the rural communities in poor countries.
+This is one of the main reasons why boys are preferred over girls by the rural communities in poor countries.
 In India, by contrast, the majority of adopted children are girls even though boys are preferred in general compared to girls.